AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Features of EdgeRoutine.md

 # Features of EdgeRoutine

-EdgeRoutine \(ER\) is a lightweight and serverless computing environment provided by Alibaba Cloud Content Delivery Network \(CDN\).
+EdgeRoutine \(ER\) is a serverless computing environment provided by Alibaba Cloud Content Delivery Network \(CDN\).
 It can run custom JavaScript code on CDN nodes.
 After you use the EdgeRoutine command-line interface \(CLI\) to deploy code to the production environment, the system automatically runs the code on all CDN nodes.
 The CDN nodes process requests in different regions worldwide by following the logical rules of the code.

 ![Features of EdgeRoutine](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8427271161/p211835.png)